centertap/DiscourseSsoConsumer/README.md

 ### Version 1.0
  - Initial version
 ### Version 1.0.1
- - Bug fix:  correctly handle the delayed provision of a new user id when a new user is (auto)created in Mediawiki in response to authenticating a previously unseen Discourse user.
+ - Bug fix:  correctly handle the delayed provisioning of a new user id when a new user is (auto)created in Mediawiki in response to authenticating a previously unseen Discourse user.
 ### Version 1.0.2